EMDR Therapy, Addiction + Compulsion Protocols + Brainspotting

 Feeling State Addiction Protocol (FSAP)--EMDR Therapy for Addictions & Compulsions

 For years the addiction field has held that addictions were caused by genetics.
 We now know that, while the gene may be passed from parent to child, the expression of a gene can be influenced by negative and positive environmental factors.
 The Feeling State Addiction Protocol or FSAP developed by Dr Robert Miller works from the theory that addictions and compulsions develop in the moment an individual experiences an intensely desired positive feeling while engaging in a specific behavior.
-The intensely positive feelings that are experienced in that moment are powerful, and when combined with the individual's unique history and emotional vulnerability, the positive "feeling state" (e.g. "I'm okay," "I am loved," or "I'm a winner") becomes neurologically wired with the problem behavior.
+The intense positive feelings that are experienced in that moment are powerful, and when combined with the individual's unique history and emotional vulnerability, the positive "feeling state" (e.g. "I'm okay," "I am loved," or "I'm a winner") becomes neurologically wired with the problem behavior.
 As a result, the individual will compulsively seek to recreate the gratifying "feeling state" by engaging in the behavior (e.g. gambling, sex addiction, shopping, shop-lifting, exhibitionism, voyeurism, substance use, overeating or restricting), while compromising healthy psychological development.

 When successful, the Feeling State Addiction Protocol breaks this neurological welding, similar to the way standard EMDR frees the “stuck” traumatic memory at the level of the nervous system.
 As the positive feeling state and the behavior becomes "de-linked," individuals find that their urges to engage in the addictive and compulsive behaviors diminish and may even disappear.
 As a result, the individual's vulnerability and original trauma creates discomfort and can no longer be numbed with the familiar addictive and compulsive behaviors.
 A return to the standard EMDR Protocol can then be used to resolve the painful experiences that led to the "need" that are at the root cause of many addictions.